-as of March 31, 2017.
-In making the assessment, management of the effectiveness of internal control over financial reporting The Association's management has completed an assessment Sponsoring Organizations of the Treadway Commission, Framework (2013), promulgated by the Committee of used the framework in Internal Control - Integrated commonly referred to as the "COSO" criteria.
+of the effectiveness of internal control over financial reporting The Association's management has completed an assessment as of June 30, 2017.
+In making the assessment, management Sponsoring Organizations of the Treadway Commission, Framework (2013), promulgated by the Committee of used the framework in Internal Control - Integrated commonly referred to as the "COSO" criteria.

-management concluded that as of March 31, 2017, the internal control over financial reporting was effective based upon the COSO criteria.
-Additionally, based on this assessment, the Association's management determined that there were no material weaknesses in the internal control over financial Based on the assessment performed, the Association's reporting as of March 31, 2017.
+management concluded that as of June 30, 2017, the internal control over financial reporting was effective based upon the COSO criteria.
+Additionally, based on this assessment, the Association's management determined that there were no material weaknesses in the internal control over financial Based on the assessment performed, the Association's reporting as of June 30, 2017.

-Gregory M. Cunningham Chief Executive Officer
+M. Cenn Gregory M. Cunningham

+Chief Executive Officer